Last Updated May, 2020

 If you are visiting Kiev (or perhaps living there) during a longer period of time, I highly recommend to get out of the city at some point and explore what’s there nearby.
-And there are quite a few cool places to discover.
+And there are quite a few cool cities and places to discover.

 I spent 8 years in the capital of Ukraine and went on many day trips from Kiev during each season.
 Today, I would love to share some of my favorite ones.